-As at 31 March 2019 and 2018, the Group did not have any financial assets or financial liabilities that are measured at fair value.
+As at 31 March 2020 and 2019, the Group did not have any financial assets or financial liabilities that are measured at fair value.

 The carrying values of receivables, payables and the bank borrowing are of a reasonable approximation of their fair values.
-The fair value of financial liabilities for disclosure purposes is estimated by discounting the future contractual cash flows at the current market interest rate that is available to the Group for similar financial instruments.
+The fair value of financial liabilities for disclosure purposes is estimated by discounting the future contractual cash flows at the current market interest rate that is available to the Group for similar financial instruments, unless the discount effect is insignificant.